Is your septic tank covered by home insurance?

 Does your home insurance policy cover septic tanks?

-It depends on several factors, such as the type of damage and what’s included in your home insurance policy.
+Now whether your septic tank is covered by your home insurance policy depends on the type of damage and what is included in your policy.

 Related: Three home insurance endorsements to consider based on where you live

-So your standard home insurance will insure some damage to and from your septic tank, and septic system backups are covered by additional sewer backup insurance.
+While standard home insurance may cover some damage to and from your septic tank, and additional sewer backup insurance can protect against septic system backups, that doesn’t mean you’re completely in the clear.

 Not so fast, slugger.